DexNeXuS/CropStudio/README.md

 ## License

-This website template is created for the DexNeXuS Resizer application.
+This website template is created for the CropStudio application.
 Feel free to modify and use for your own projects.

 ## Support